-A comprehensive case study on a student with mild disabilities will be completed.
-This case study will include the following components: a) student's demographic data; b) description of school and neighborhood; c) educational history (schools attended, reason for referral, prereferral interventions, results of multidisciplinary evaluation, special education classification, placement); d) IEP goals, objectives, classroom accommodations; e) observational information (at least two class-period observations specifically related to IEP goals, objectives and accommodations); f) teacher interviews (related to IEP goals, objectives, and accommodations, and other accommodations or relevant issues not included on IEP); g) your additional recommendations, educational accommodations, and/or modifications; h) summary and synthesis (Comparison of student's characteristics with those described in the textbook, i.e., Which characteristics were identified in your student?
-Integrate at least three sources from the literature with what you observed in your case study); and I) appendices such as student work samples, teacher interview questions/answers.
+A comprehensive case study on a student with an intellectual, emotional and/or learning disability will be completed.
+The case study should include the following components:

+- Student's demographic data - Description of school and student's community - Educational history (schools attended, reason for referral, pre-referral interventions, results of multidisciplinary evaluation, special education classification, description and location of educational service provision, related services) - Educational goals and objectives, classroom accommodations - Observational information (at least two class periods of observations specifically related to student goals, objectives, and accommodations) - Parent interviews (related to education goals, objectives, accommodations, and any other relevant issues.) - Additional recommendations, educational accommodations, and/or modifications - Summary and synthesis (comparison of student's characteristics with those described in the textbook or other research, i.e., which characteristics were identified in your student? - Integrate at least three (3) sources from the literature with what you observed in your case study.) - Appendices to include student work samples, parent interview questions/answers. - Be prepared to present your case study in class orally. - Must be submitted to Taskstream!